New Construction Home Buying Tips

-Last week we wrote an article on how to buy a house for first time home buyers.
-The feedback we received was incredibly gratifying, overwhelming and unexpected!
+Last week we wrote an article on how to buy a house for first-time home buyers.
+The feedback we received was incredibly gratifying, overwhelming, and unexpected!
 We received a question from one of our readers, Jerry, regarding how buying an existing home compares to buying a new construction home, asking for both the similarities and differences.
+Also asking, when do you pay for a new construction house?

 We took Jerry’s question and thought others may be wondering the same thing...